ArmanBehnam/IIT/GNNCausalExplainer/README.md

-# Causal Graph Analysis
+# Causal Graph Explainer

-This repository provides Python scripts for the creation, analysis, and manipulation of causal graphs.
+This repository provides Python scripts for the creation, analysis, and manipulation of causal graphs for using NCM models for explaining GNNs

 ## Table of Contents